what-does-organic-mean-header.jpg

 2. Digital tracing for organic produce

-Researchers are also exploring a digital approach, developing traceability programs which allow us to follow the full chain of the organic produce: simply scanning a QR code with our smartphones could allow us to track it from the production farm through processing centres like abattoirs, to the shelves of the store.
+Researchers are also exploring a digital approach, developing traceability programs which allow us to follow the full chain of the organic produce: simply scanning a QR code with our smartphones could allow us to track it from the production farm through processing centres like abattoirs to the store's shelves.
 Such transparency would help us be more confident that when we buy organic, we get organic.
-You can find more information for other questions on organic produce at the European Commission website

-Read more about how a new digital approach could help us track our food and where it comes from.
+Read more about how a new digital approach could help us track the origins of our food

 Related articles